310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

     <td>
       “You won’t be able to see anything if you walk with your head down”
       <br>
-      You’re the one that taught me that
+      You’re the one who taught me that
       <br>
       Like a strong wind sweeping up my front bangs
     </td>